-The collaborative’s Access to Care workgroup is partnering with the Lyft rideshare program and National MedTrans Network to develop a model for providing non-emergency medical transportation services to both those covered by Medicaid and those who are either uninsured or have coverage with no transportation benefits.
-A workgroup exploring housing solutions as a community health improvement tool met with senior executives from 15 hospitals and health systems and the city’s health commissioner to develop a strategy.
-And the Data workgroup has made population health data available at the hospital service area for what we believe is the first time in the U.S. Through profiles available at the Chicago Health Atlas (chicagohealthatlas.org), hospitals can now review a range of indicators specific to the area they serve, including those related to access to care, birth outcomes, causes of hospitalization, and premature death.
+The Access to Care workgroup partnered with the Lyft rideshare program, National MedTrans Network, and Kaiser Health to pilot multiple models for providing non-emergency medical transportation services to both Medicaid members and those who are either uninsured or have coverage with no transportation benefits.
+The effort ultimately expanded to improve medical transportation at multiple Chicago hospitals.
+A workgroup exploring housing solutions as a community health improvement tool met with senior executives from 15 hospitals/health systems and the city’s health commissioner to develop a strategy.
+And the Data workgroup made population health data available at the hospital service-area level for what we believe is the first time in the U.S. As a result, hospitals can review, through profiles available at the Chicago Health Atlas, a range of indicators specific to the area they serve, including those related to access to care, birth outcomes, causes of hospitalization, and premature death.

 The Healthy Chicago Hospital Collaborative was made possible by generous support from the Otho S.A.
 Sprague Memorial Institute and the Polk Bros Foundation.
 In 2016, the collaborative merged with the Health Impact Collaborative of Cook County, operated by the Illinois Public Health Institute.

 - Document: Chicago Hospitals and the ACA: More Opportunities for Prevention (2015)

 - Document: Housing Solutions as a Community Health Improvement Strategy (2016)

 - HCHC Fall 2016 newsletter (describes housing, Lyft and data projects)